Bulking And Cutting For Women

 Get your head around the idea that you’re in this for the long haul, and that you’ll use this method more than once.
 Chances are, you’ll use this method multiple times.

-Remember, if you want to reveal lean muscle; the bulking must come first.
+And remember, the bulking must come first.

 Once you have bulked for your desired length of time; drop back on the heavy lifting, reduce your calories and up the cardio to ‘trim the fat’.